deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ![Alt text](../img/multiple_inputs_RBM.png)

-If these two layers were part of a deeper neural network, the outputs of hidden layer no. 1 would be passed as inputs to hidden layer no. 2, and from there through as many hidden layers as you like to a final classifying layer.
+If these two layers were part of a deeper neural network, the outputs of hidden layer no. 1 would be passed as inputs to hidden layer no. 2, and from there through as many hidden layers as you like until they reach a final classifying layer.

 ![Alt text](../img/multiple_hidden_layers_RBM.png)

+## <a name="reconstructions">Reconstructions</a>

-But in this introduction to restricted Boltzmann machines, we'll focus on how they learn to reconstruct unlabeled data by themselves, making several forward and backward passes between the visible layer and hidden layer no. 1 without involving a deeper network.
+But in this introduction to restricted Boltzmann machines, we'll focus on how they learn to reconstruct data by themselves in an unsupervised fashion (unsupervised means without labels), making several forward and backward passes between the visible layer and hidden layer no. 1 without involving a deeper network.

 In the reconstruction phase, the activations of hidden layer no. 1 become the input in a backward pass.
 They are multiplied by the same weights, one per internode edge, just as x was on the forward pass.
 The sum of those products is added to a visible-layer bias at each visible node, and the output of those operations is a reconstruction; i.e. an approximation of the original input.
 This can be represented by the following diagram: